FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 needs a warm-up, it should be warmed up before starting the Search, otherwise the first few measurements could become unjustly limiting.

-For MLRsearch Implementations, it means it is better to measure at smaller Loads first, so bounds found earlier are less likely to get invalidated later.
+For MLRsearch implementations, it means it is better to measure at smaller Loads first, so bounds found earlier are less likely to get invalidated later.